NBISweden/workshop-python/ht18/preliminary.md

 Another alternative is <a
 href="//www.jetbrains.com/pycharm/">PyCharm</a>.
-It looks promising but we admit we did not really try it (We use Emacs!).
+It looks promising but we admit we did not really try it.
 Go ahead, <a href="//www.jetbrains.com/help/pycharm/requirements-installation-and-launching.html">install the free version</a> and give it a try!
 <a